So What Exactly are Home Elevations?

 Read on to learn how elevations work and the styles you can expect.

 What Is The Purpose Of Home Elevations?

 Usually appearing as architectural drawings, elevational designs are meant to give you an idea of what the home’s exterior will look like before you make the decision to purchase.
 Once you have an understanding of the different elevations offered by a builder, you pick a style that appeals to your unique tastes.
 Here a few common elevation styles you can expect:

 The arts and crafts style is very popular among builders and home owners alike.
 These homes are known for gable roof lines, precise details, and tapered porch columns.

 This traditional style of home offers asymmetrical lines inspired by the medieval architecture of Tudor England in the 16th century.
 This type of home became popular in the 19th century and is still popular today.
-The key elements of a Tudor inspired homes are decorative half timbering, embellished doorways, and steeply pitched roofs.
+The key elements of Tudor inspired homes are decorative half-timbering, embellished doorways, and steeply pitched roofs.

 French country elevations are inspired by the rustic warm homes found in the countryside of France.
 The main features of a French country (also known as French Provincial) are arched doorways, a high pitched roof, and brick, stone or stucco exterior.

 These homes have a simplistic layout and are very popular in Alberta.
 Craftsman style homes will have a low-pitched roof, exterior rafters, and often a muted colour scheme or stonework.